Elizabeth River Tunnels Project, United States of America

 The existing Midtown Tunnel's usage has increased to 600% and the population has risen by 70% since construction.
 A new tunnel is proposed to reduce congestion, travel times and provide improved and safe connectivity between Norfolk and Portsmouth.
-The new Midtown Tunnel will be constructed adjacent to the existing one and below the Elizabeth River.
-The immersed tube will offer better connectivity between Norfolk and Portsmouth.
+The new Midtown Tunnel was constructed adjacent to the existing one and below the Elizabeth River.
+The immersed tube offers better connectivity between Norfolk and Portsmouth.

 The ERTP also includes other key components.
 Midtown tunnel and the two Downtown tunnels will be repaired and upgraded to the country's present fire and safety standards.
-The Martin Luther King (MLK) freeway will be extended from U.S. 58 in London Boulevard to I-264 along with an interchange at High Street.
-Changes will be made to Brambleton Avenue/Hampton Boulevard interchange in Norfolk.
+The Martin Luther King (MLK) freeway is being extended from US 58 in London Boulevard to I-264 along with an interchange at High Street.
+Changes are being made to Brambleton Avenue/Hampton Boulevard interchange in Norfolk.

-The new Midtown tunnel, MLK expressway extension and repairs to Downtown tunnels are expected to be done by 2016.
+The new Midtown tunnel was opened in 2016 and MLK expressway extension and repairs to Downtown tunnels are expected to be completed by 2018.

 ERTP project benefits

-The new Midtown tunnel will help increase the capacity of the existing Midtown tunnel.
-The bi-direction traffic will be eliminated at the existing tunnel thereby increasing its capacity by two fold and also improving the safety of the tunnel structure, reducing the more than two-mile backing up of vehicles during peak hours and saving the fuel costs, lowering the green house gas emissions and easing congestion.
+The new Midtown tunnel helps increase the capacity of the existing tunnel.
+The bi-direction traffic is eliminated at the existing tunnel, increasing its capacity by two fold, improving the safety of the tunnel structure, reducing congestion during peak hours, saving fuel costs, lowering greenhouse gas emissions and easing congestion.

-The average travel time on a round trip will be 30 minutes shorter once the new Midtown tunnel is complete.
+The average travel time on a round trip became 30 minutes shorter after the opening of new Midtown tunnel.